Projects : Doll Hospital Journal | Sad Girl Cinema

-Doll Hospital is the bi-annual art and literature print journal on mental health that I founded and edit and that Maggie Webster designs.
+Doll Hospital is an art and literature print journal on mental health that I founded in 2014.
+I hold the position of editor in chief edit and Maggie Webster is our graphic designer.
 It encourages work with an intersectional focus as the history of mental health is so closely tied to the history of race, class, gender identity, sexuality, colonialism, chronic illness, and disability.

 Rooted in self-advocacy, we centre the voices of those who are largely unheard in the mainstream notion of ‘mental health.’
 Doll Hospital Journal aims to be an alternative to the limited narratives that are focused on in the mainstream media.
 We want to offer a platform to those who experience mental health firsthand, in their own words, on their own terms.